rpmuller/ePubs/WesternPhilosophy.md

 [stopped here](https://archive.org/details/westernphilosoph035502mbp/page/n335)

 In the period of the captivity, and for some time before and after this period, Jewish religion went through a very important development.
 Originally, there appears to have been not very much difference, from a religious point of view, between the Israelites and surrounding tribes.
 Yahweh was, at first, only a tribal god who favored the children of Israel, but it was not denied that there were other gods, and their worship was habitual.
 When the first Commandment says "Thou shall have none other gods but me," it is saying something which was an innovation in the time immediately preceding the captivity.
 This is made evident by various texts in the earlier prophets.
 It was the prophets at this time who first taught that the worship of heathen gods was sin.
-To win the victory in the constant wars of that time, they proclaimed, the favor of Yahweh was essential; and Yahweh would withdraw his favor if other gods were also honored.
+To win the victory in the constant wars of that time, they proclaimed, the favor of Yahweh was essential;
+and Yahweh would withdraw his favor if other gods were also honored.
 Jeremiah and Ezekiel, especially, seem to have invented the idea that all religions except one are false, and that the Lord punishes idolatry.

 Some quotations will illustrate their teachings, and the prevalence of the heathen practices against which they protested.
 "Seest Thou not what they do in the cities of Judah and in the streets of Jerusalem?
-The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes to the queen of heaven [Ishtar], and pour out drink offerings unto other gods, that they may provoke me to anger."
-1 The Ix>rd is angry about it.
-"And they have built the high places of Tophct, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire; which I commanded them not, neither came it into my heart."
-2
+The children gather wood, and the fathers kindle the fire, and the women knead their dough, to make cakes to the queen of heaven [Ishtar], and pour out drink offerings unto other gods, that they may provoke me to anger."[^135] The Lord is angry about it.
+"And they have built the high places of Tophct, which is in the valley of the son of Hinnom, to burn their sons and their daughters in the fire; which I commanded them not, neither came it into my heart."[^136]

+[^135]: Jeremiah vii, 17--18.
+[^136]: _Ibid._ vii, 31.

-There is a very interesting passage in Jeremiah in which he denounces the Jews in Kgypt for their idolatry.
+There is a very interesting passage in Jeremiah in which he denounces the Jews in Egypt for their idolatry.
 He himself had lived among them for a time.
 The prophet tells the Jewish refugees in Egypt that Yahweh will destroy them all because their wives have burnt incense to other gods.
 But they refuse to listen to him,

-1 Jeremiah vii, 17-18. * Jbid. t vii, 31.

-330

-THE RELIGIOUS DEVELOPMENT OF THE JEWS

 saying: "We will certainly do whatsoever thing goeth forth out of our own mouth, to burn incense unto the queen of heaven, and to pour out drink offerings unto her, as we have done, we and our